Linji school: Japan

 The Japanese Zen sect known as the Rinzai school is a branch of the lineage Linji founded.
 The smaller Japanese Ōbaku school came to Japan in the 17th century as a separate Linji lineage and existed in Japan for many years as a culturally Ming Dynasty Chinese Zen within Japan.

 Later the Ōbaku semi-merged into the Rinzai lineage after Hakuin Ekaku's revival of Rinzai in the 18th century.
 Today the Rinzai and Obaku schools are closely related.

 The now-defunct Fuke-shū also had close ties to the Rinzai school and claimed affiliation with the Linji lineage.

 Korea

 The Linji school had a considerable influence on the already existing Korean Jogye Order, the name adopted by the nine mountain schools, which were established by students of Mazu Daoyi.
 Jinul (知訥) (1158-1210) took over the Hua Tou practice of Dahui, but mixed it with the intellectual teachings of Guifeng Zongmi (780–841).
 Jinul emphasized sudden insight, to be followed by gradual cultivation.

+The Korean Linji school faced the challenge of expressing its teachings of suchness without getting stuck in words or concepts; the alleged use of shouting and beating was instrumental in this non-conceptual expression—after the students were well educated in the Buddhist tradition.

+According to Buswell, the Korean Linji tradition used the Three Mysterious Gates (三玄門) schema to maintain the Chán emphasis on the nonconceptual nature of reality, while employing sūtras and teachings to instruct students.
+This schema contains three main elements: